lsiemens/iprocess-projects/polytrope++/polypp/constants/README.md

 # Constants #
-Module for physics and astronomical constants
+Module for physics and astronomical constants and unit conversions